 The author would like to thank Ivan Arce, Ron Bonica, Tassos Chatzithomaoglou, Brian Haberman, Bob Hinden, Tatuya Jinmei, Merike Kaeo, Will Liu, Juan Antonio Matos, Simon Perreault, Hosnieh Rafiee, Mark Smith, and Dave Thaler for providing valuable comments on earlier versions of this document.

-This document is based on the technical report "Security Assessment of the Internet Protocol version 6 (IPv6)" [CPNI-IPv6] authored by Fernando Gont on behalf of the UK Centre for the Protection of National Infrastructure (CPNI).
+This document is based on work performed by Fernando Gont on behalf of the UK Centre for the Protection of National Infrastructure (CPNI).